Each time that I visit the Smoky Mountain Region we always discover so many fun things to do and find so many reasons to want to come back.

 Photos are highly encouraged and props are located throughout the museum so that you can really get into character with your favorite famous television, movie stars, and singers.

-The John Cena and Taylor Swift wax sculptures were two of my favorites because they made me take an up-close double take to look into their eyes.
+The John Cena and Taylor Swift wax sculptures were two of my favorites at the museum.
+They made me have to take an up-close double take to look into their eyes.

-Make sure that you don’t forget to take the elevator up to a stairway on the roof that allows you to view King Kong and the strip from an awesome vantage point.
+Make sure that you don’t forget to take the elevator up to a stairway on the roof.
+This allows you to view King Kong and the strip from an awesome vantage point.

 Enjoy a Show in Pigeon Forge